Updated: Oct 23, 2021

 I recently made homemade Cinnamon Rolls for breakfast.
 They are not only huge but fluffy and oh so yummy!
-These are perfect for any occasion and makes 22-24 large buns.
-Enjoy and be sure to tag me on #SugardustLLC if you make them!
+These are perfect for any occasion, makes 26-32 large buns and this recipe can easily be halved for a smaller quantity.
+Enjoy and be sure to tag me on FB @SugardustByKim or on Instagram @SugardustLLC if you make them!

 Prep time: 3 hours (this includes time to rise)